-

 Course Overview

-This MSc programme is an interdisciplinary programme based in the School of Psychology at NUI Galway.
-We integrate inputs from the School of Psychology, the Irish Centre for High Performance Computing, the J.E.
-Cairnes School of Business & Economics, and the NUI Galway Launchpad student innovation hub, as well as guest lecturers from local and international companies and organisations.
+Our interdisciplinary programme is based in the School of Psychology at University of Galway and integrates contributions from our IdeasLab, the Irish Centre for High Performance Computing, and the J.E.
+Cairnes School of Business & Economics.
+You will work on global virtual teams solving business problems through X-Culture and learn from guest lecturers from local and international companies and organisations.

 Applications and Selections